IgorAugust0/information-retrieval/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This program is provided under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it.